zlegein/webpack-talk/slides/slides/webpack/config5.md

     </pre>

     <aside class="notes">
-        -plugins provided added functionality to various transformation phases -two types of plugins(built-in and others)
+        -plugins provided added functionality to various transformation phases</br>
+        -two types of plugins(built-in and others)</br>
-        -why use plugin when you can use a loader?
+        -whats the difference between a plugin and a loader?
+            - because there are things you want to do post transformation QUESTIONS
     </aside>
 </section>